- Supporting optimal carer health, wellbeing and independence can help carers to continue in their care role.

 Help for Victorian carers

-The Department of Health and Human Services provides information and services for Victorians who perform the important and often demanding role of caring for a partner, family member, relative or friend.
+The Department of Health provides information and services for Victorians who perform the important and often demanding role of caring for a partner, family member, relative or friend.

 Supporting people in care relationships: a resource for care providers contains examples of services that support carers and encourages service providers to develop innovative ways to support carers.